-Postsecondary Goal: 4 year college/university Vocational/trade school Military 2 year community college 2 year community/4 year transfer Other College Major Career Goal ourses you have passed, as well as additional cour ses taken but not listed on this form. n plan to take in the future. oved or college courses you have completed. on Requirements as you complete them.
-GRADUATION REQUIREMENTAlgebra
+Postsecondary Goal: 4 year college/university Vocational/trade school Military 2 year community college 2 year community/4 year transfer Other College Major Career Goal

+1. Write in grades for the courses you have passed, as well as additional courses taken but not listed on this form.

+- 2. Write in the courses you plan to take in the future. - 3.
+List any counselor-approved or college courses you have completed. - 4.
+Check-off the Graduation Requirements as you complete them.